Dieppe Raid: Army

+It was German policy to send the best units of the Wehrmacht to fight on the Eastern Front in 1941-1942, and most of the divisions in France in 1942 were lesser units considered unfit to fight on the Eastern Front or were once higher quality units that had been so mauled on the Eastern Front that they had been sent to France to serve as a cadre to rebuild the shattered divisions.
+The 302nd Infantry Division, which held Dieppe in August 1942, was a low-quality division formed in Bavaria in October 1940.
+Hauptman (Captain) Lindener of the 571st Infanterie regiment, which formed part of the 302nd Infanterie Division wrote: "The coastal defence divisions were second class.
+This is a hard word, but essentially true".
+After completing its training in the Reich, the 302nd Infantry Division had been sent to France in April 1941, where it had taken up its positions in the Dieppe area.
+The majority of the 6,000 or so men who served in the 302nd Division were older men judged unfit to serve on the Eastern Front and the division had suffered from a continuing shortage of equipment, especially motor vehicles.

 In August, German forces at Dieppe were on high alert, having been warned by French double agents that the British were showing interest in the area.
 They had also detected increased radio traffic and landing craft being concentrated in the southern British coastal ports.
 Dieppe and the flanking cliffs were well defended; the 1,500-strong garrison from the 302nd Static Infantry Division comprised the Infantry Regiments 570, 571 and 572, each of two battalions, the 302nd Artillery Regiment, the 302nd Reconnaissance Battalion, the 302nd Anti-tank Battalion, the 302nd Engineer Battalion and 302nd Signal Battalion.
 They were deployed along the beaches of Dieppe and the neighbouring towns, covering all the likely landing places.
 The city and port were protected by heavy artillery on the main approach (particularly in the myriad cliff caves) and with a reserve at the rear.
 The defenders were stationed in the towns and in intervening open areas and highlands that overlooked the beaches.
 Elements of the 571st Infantry Regiment defended the Dieppe radar station near Pourville and the artillery battery over the Scie river at Varengeville.
 To the east, the Infantry Regiment 570 was deployed near the artillery battery at Berneval-le-Grand.